TurboGears/tg2docs/docs/turbogears/templating.rst

 the template engine to use just prepend it to the template path in the form **engine:template_path** like **genshi:mypackage.templates.template_file**.

-Refer to :module:`tg.configuration` documentation for informations on setting up available renderers and specifying the default one.
+Refer to :ref:`Rendering Engines Configuration <renderingconfig>` documentation for information on setting up available renderers and specifying the default one.

 Template Variables
 ------------------